 When exercising an ISO, you will receive a Form 3921 “Exercise of an Incentive Stock Option” from your employer which will contain the information required to report your taxes associated with the exercise.
 When exercising NSOs, you will report this as ordinary income on your W-2 Form.
 When exercising NSOs or settling RSUs employees may elect to defer recognition of income for tax purposes for up to 5 years by filing an 83(i) Election.

 At the sale of any shares you own, you will receive a Form 3922 “Transfer of Stock Acquired Through an Employee Stock Purchase Plan” from the company which will outline your gain/loss as well as whether the income is considered capital gains or ordinary income.

 Overall, given the complex taxes associated with your employee stock options, it is advised to consult with your tax advisor about how you will be affected.

 When working for a privately held company, all these taxes and exercise costs bring up the important question of when to exercise.
-While there is usually no simple answer given the risky nature of the asset, there are some scenarios you should be aware of prior to deciding when to exercise your employee stock options.
+While there is usually no simple answer given the risky nature of the asset, there are some scenarios you should be aware of prior to deciding.

 For more information on how to monetize your private company equity, please contact us at the Employee Stock Option Fund.